WinpeakGIT/com.stansassets.web/README.md

 ### Install from OpenUPM
 * Install openupm-cli `npm install -g openupm-cli` or `yarn global add openupm-cli`
 * Enter your unity project folder `cd <YOUR_UNITY_PROJECT_FOLDER>`
-* Install package `openupm add com.stansassets.foundation`
+* Install package `openupm add com.stansassets.web`

 ### Install from a Git URL
 Yoy can also install this package via Git URL.
 To load a package from a Git URL: